How to Build A Sustainable Fashion Brand on Instagram

 01. KNOW YOUR AUDIENCE (like the back of your hand)

 In general knowing and understanding who your audience/customer is is a crucial part of running a fashion business.
-Whether you’re posting on Instagram, designing your blog/website or pitching your brand to a magazine editor, it’s important that you always create with a specific target audience in mind.
-In order to build your Instagram following you have to attract and keep the attention of the people that are interested in what you have to offer.
-The brands that are dominating the industry right now like Everlane and Reformation are the ones that have taken the time to understand who their audience is which allows them to not only know what their audience wants but also what they'll respond to.
+Whether you’re posting on Instagram, designing your blog/website, pitching your brand to a magazine editor or designing a new collection, it’s important that you always create with a specific target audience in mind.
+In order to build your Instagram following you need to attract and keep the attention of the people that are interested in what you have to offer.
+The brands that are dominating the industry right now like Everlane and Reformation are the ones that have taken the time to understand who their audience is thus allowing them to not only know what their audience wants but what they'll respond to.

 The more specific you can get about who your customer is, what they like, what they dislike, their budget, their lifestyle, and other buying decisions, the better you’re able to connect with them and help them see value in what you have to offer.
 When you know who your audience is you can post content that you know they'll like and create products you know they'll want to buy.

-// HOT TIP // How do you figure out who your audience is?
+// PRO TIP // How do you figure out who your audience is?
 Instagram is a great platform for getting to know your audience.
-Not only do they provide you with analytics (if you've switched your account over to a business profile) but they also give you the ability to simply ask your audience about their likes and dislikes via poll features.
+Not only do they provide you with analytics (if you've switched your account over to a business profile) but they also give you the ability to simply ask your audience about their likes and dislikes via the poll and question features.
+Use them!
 You can also look at the posts with the most comments and likes to get an idea of what your audience enjoys.
-If you follow us on Instagram you know that I'm always asking questions and engaging with our community.

 02. POST RELEVANT & QUALITY CONTENT